How Other Children Are Affected by PPD

 Gently but confidently explain to your other children that their mother is struggling with a medical condition.
 Let them know that she is receiving treatment and that she will get better.
 Reassuring them that she is in recovery and that it will eventually heal is vital in ensuring that children do not take on their own anxiety.

 Here are some other ways to help support children whose parents are affected by postpartum depression:

 If children are school-aged, it may be necessary to inform teachers of their mother’s condition.
-Because some children may display different characteristics and behaviors, communication with teachers can help them to support your children as well.
+Because some children may display different characteristics and behaviors, communication with teachers can also help them support your children.

 Making Time for Other Children

 Because children may feel a combination of confusion or isolation, it’s important to still make time for them so they don’t feel neglected.
 Regularly set aside time with your other children to ensure that they are also receiving the care and support they need.

-Postpartum depression is known to have a depression-like effect on other children as well.
+Postpartum depression is also known to have a depression-like effect on other children.
 If your other children exhibit any signs of their own depression or anxiety, it’s important to seek professional help for them as well.
 Watch for signs in other children such as:

 - Anxiety and worry

 - Withdrawing and isolating themselves

-A physician or mental health care provider can help to further identify possible symptoms of depression or anxiety in your children.
+A physician or mental health care provider can help further identify possible symptoms of depression or anxiety in your children.
 From there, a professional can help to prescribe or recommend treatment or further therapy specifically for children.